BerkeleyML/berkeleyml.github.io/syllabus.md

 - CS 285 (Deep Reinforcement Learning) - covers recent advances in the fields of robotics, imitation learning, control theory, and reinforcement learning.
 - CS 288 (Natural Language Processing) - covers techniques used to understand patterns and perform tasks on text.
 Also covers recent advances in language models.

-### In-Person Instruction
+### Instruction Mode

-CS 189 will be taught fully in person this semester, unless conditions change and university policy mandates otherwise.
-We are planning to record lectures, but we won't be releasing the recordings on an ongoing basis.
-Instead, we currently plan to release lecture recordings in two batches shortly before the midterm and final exams, with the intention that they be used for studying.
+Instruction is in-person, and we heavily recommend attending lectures live.
+Having said this, we are planning to record lectures and release them on a regular basis.
+Recordings will be linked on the website.

 ### Auditing